MeHAF Community Advisory Committee

 Katie Adams, MD, FAAFP

-Katie Adams, MD, FAAFP: Dr. Adams grew up in Southern Maine and received her Bachelor’s Degree with a major in Medical Biology and a minor in Chemistry from the University of New England.
+Dr. Katie Adams, MD, FAAFP (she/her) grew up in Southern Maine and received her Bachelor’s Degree with a major in Medical Biology and a minor in Chemistry from the University of New England.
 She received her Medical Degree in 2013 from the University of Vermont College of Medicine and completed her Family Medicine Residency at Eastern Maine Medical Center.
 She is a board-certified family physician and an American Academy of Family Physicians Fellow.
 Dr. Adams is passionate about providing evidence-based, high quality, compassionate care to those in need without financial or social discrimination.
 She has special interests in medical ethics, promoting professional wellbeing, substance use treatment, and advocacy and care for the underserved populations.
-Personal interests include spending time with family, traveling (she has traveled to all 50 US States!), and enjoying the outdoors with a particular love for hiking and kayaking. gardening, sailing and just about anything else that comes across his path.
+Personal interests include spending time with family, traveling (she has traveled to all 50 US States!), and enjoying the outdoors with a particular love for hiking and kayaking.

 Nélida Berke, MPH